grafana/mimir/docs/sources/configuring-grafana-mimir/about-grafana-mimir-arguments.md

   max_ingestion_rate: 42000
   max_inflight_push_requests: 10000

-Any values not overridden default to the value in the YAML configuration or CLI flags specified at startup.
+Any values that are not overridden, default to the value in the YAML configuration or CLI flags that you specify at startup.

-Operating
+## Operating
-Use Mimir’s /runtime_config endpoint to see the current value of the runtime configuration, including the overrides.
-In case you want to get only the non-default values of the configuration you can run /runtime_config?mode=diff.
+To see the current value of the runtime configuration and any overrides, use Grafana Mimir’s `/runtime_config` endpoint.
+To get only the non-default values of the configuration, run `/runtime_config?mode=diff`.
 -->

 ## Runtime configuration file